Homework, Spellings and Times Tables

 These will be set weekly and practised in school every day.
 As well as specific spelling patterns, the Year 3/4 words below will be learnt throughout the year.

-Children have been learning their multiplication and division facts from Year 2.
+Children have been learning their multiplication and division facts since the beginning of Year 2.
 Children should be using their own personalised programme on the online platform Times Table Rock Stars - https://ttrockstars.com/ every day to practise these, so that they know all of their facts up to 12 x 12 by the end of Year 4.